Abstract

 We have designed and implemented a web-based application to read the

-active role while reading and browsing through the book’s multiple textual
+choice and an active role while reading and browsing through the book’s multiple

-fragments, in what should be a pleasurable and immersive user experience for both
+textual fragments, in what should be a pleasurable and immersive user experience for

-text, mediated through specific interfaces for each major function.
-Interfaces
+access to the text, mediated through specific interfaces for each major function.

-should be meaningfully navigated by interactors with very different levels of
+Interfaces should be meaningfully navigated by interactors with very different levels

 distinct aims in mind, including leisure reading, study and analysis, advanced